ebuckthal/thesis-latex/README.md

-JesterThesis
+Juiciness
 ============

-The LaTeX files for my master's thesis on Jester
+The LaTeX files for my master's thesis on Juiciness